skorokithakis/stavros-notes/content/drone-stuff/inav-tuning-tips.md

 ## Battery monitoring

 To monitor how much battery you have left in flight, voltage isn't a good indication because it can sag a lot. mAh is also not a good indication, because it doesn't decrease linearly with voltage (when voltage drops, you need to consume more amps for the same amount of motor RPM, and thus thrust).
-Energy is a better way, using the "Wh drawn" INAV OSD item.
-In addition, INAV has heat loss compensation for the energy meter, which gives you a more accurate reading.
+Remaining energy (in Watt-hours) is a better way, using the "Wh drawn" INAV OSD item.
+In addition, INAV has heat loss compensation for the energy meter (done by simulating the internal resistance of the battery), which gives you a more accurate reading.

 To calculate the Wh a battery can give, the best way is to charge or discharge it and see how many Wh were spent, if your charger shows you.
 Another way is to get a rough estimate using the formula `no_cells * 3.7 * Ah`.
 So, for a 1800 4S battery, the maximum Watt-hours are `4 * 3.7 * 1.8 = 26.64 Wh`.
 You should not discharge more than 80% of that value, or you risk excessive wear to the battery.